Volodymyr Muntyan

-Biography

-Early years
+Early life

-A son of an ethnic Romanian factory worker and a Ukrainian nurse, Muntyan became interested in acrobatics and competed successfully in Kyiv's citywide competition, winning accolades in his age category.
+A son of an ethnic Romanian plant worker and a Ukrainian nurse, Muntyan became interested in acrobatics and competed successfully in Kyiv's citywide competition, winning accolades in his age category.
 His family eventually relocated to live near a professional soccer grounds in Kyiv, where young Muntyan and his friends would hang out, acting as ball boys to the elders.
 While once juggling a ball, he was approached by a soldier, who asked him if he was interested in taking up football as a sport.
 Muntyan said yes and was taken to Mikhail Korsunsky, who was a famous local children's coach at the time.
 He quickly recognised Muntyan's potential.

+Career

 Youth years

 Due to the boy's natural talent, he was included in Kyiv's youth team with people like Semen Altman and Anatoly Byshovets (both coaches now).
 After a Spartakiada match between the Kyiv and Moscow teams, which Kyiv won, Dynamo Kyiv youth coach Mykhaylo Koman offered young Muntyan to come to a training session with the senior team the next day at 11:00.
 The young boy turned up outside the ground, but was so scared to see his idols Valery Lobanovsky, Andriy Biba, that he hid behind a tree and didn't make the team bus.
 However his friend Anatoly Byshovets helped him to get over the fear and eventually he turned up to a training session.